MediBoss/WageR/README.md

 * Getting more familiar with xcode 9
 * Mastering iOS fundamental Autolayout concepts : Stackviews and Constranis
 * Integretting iOS M-V-C Architecture
+* Getting more comfortable with Swift (espacially class and optionals)